-The success of Vision 2050 is contingent upon the competencies of the country's workforce.
-A well educated, healthy, appropriately skilled, and honest work force that is committed, proactive and innovative is the kind of workforce required to implement Vision 2050.
+The success of Vision 2050 is educated, healthy, appropriately skilled, and honest work force that is committed, proactive and

-• Develop and apply policies for biodiversity management planning, monitoring and reporting, natural and cultural resource management, and law enforcement of the Protected Area.

-• Effectively manage activities on Protected Areas including compatible development, recreation, research and traditional use.

-• Evaluate biodiversity management effectiveness every three years to demonstrate the successes and challenges for each Protected Area in PNG.

-• Ensure Protected Area management is well resourced, efficient and effective, with capable, knowledgeable and dedicated staff.
+- Develop and apply policies for biodiversity management planning, monitoring and reporting, natural and cultural resource management, and law enforcement of the Protected Area. - Effectively manage activities on Protected Areas including compatible development, recreation, research and traditional use. - Evaluate biodiversity management effectiveness every three years to demonstrate the successes and challenges for each Protected Area in PNG. - Ensure Protected Area management is well resourced, efficient and effective, with capable, knowledgeable and dedicated staff.